All of us experience emotions such as anger, sadness and joy. We can usually control our emotions and are able to manage them daily.

 If you have suicidal thoughts and fear for your safety or that of people around you, read Preventing Suicide.
 You will find further information on available help and resources.

 Bipolar disorder can be treated with treatments and psychosocial interventions that allow you to improve daily functioning and personal balance.
 As such, people suffering from bipolar disorder can regain control of their lives and daily activities.
-The earlier you consult, the faster you can recover.
+The earlier you consult, the better your chances of recovery.

 In most cases, bipolar disorder is treated with psychotherapy, medication or a combination of the two.